guosheng/refinenet/README.md

 }
 ```
 # License
-For academic usage, the released code is under the permissive BSD license.
-For any commercial usage, please contact the authors.
+For academic usage, the code is released under the permissive BSD license.
+For any commercial purpose, please contact the authors.